The-Academic-Observatory/observatory-platform/docs/telescopes/jstor.md

 See the [google support answer](https://support.google.com/googleapi/answer/6158841?hl=en) for info on how to enable an API.
 Search for the Gmail API and enable this.

 ### Creating the Gmail API connection and credentials
-* Set-up google cloud project to use Gmail account.
+#### Set-up google cloud project to use Gmail account.
 If the Gmail account is part of the same organization (e.g. using a g-suite account):
  *  In the IAM section add the Gmail account you want to use as a user.

 If the Gmail account is not part of the same organization (e.g. regular account@gmail.com):
-    *  Make the project external from the 'APIs & Services' section and 'OAuth consent screen' subsection.
+  * Go to 'APIs & Services'
+  * Click 'OAuth consent screen'
+  * For user Type, choose 'External' and click create.
-    *  In the same subsection, add the Gmail account you want to use as a test user.
+  * Add the Gmail account you want to use as a test user.

+#### Create OAuth credentials
-*  Create OAuth credentials from the 'APIs & Services' section and Credentials subsection.
+* From the 'APIs & Services' section, click the 'Credentials' menu item.
+* Click 'Create Credentials' and choose OAuth client ID.
+* In the form, enter the following information:
   *  Application type: Web application
   *  Name: Can be anything, e.g. 'gmail API'
   *  Authorized redirect URIs: add the URI: http://localhost:8080/
   *  Click 'Create'
-    *  Back in the Credentials overview, download a JSON with the client secret info of the Client ID you just created.
+* Download the client secrets file for the newly created OAuth 2.0 Client ID, by clicking the download icon for the client ID that you created.
 The file will be named something like 'client_secret_token.apps.googleusercontent.com.json'
 * Get the credentials info using the JSON file with client secret info by executing the following python code.

 Note that when you create these credentials, any previously stored credentials become invalid.
 ```python
 import urllib.parse